Nvd09/CSE312/README.md

       This phase of the project goes over the basic HTML and CSS for the Web applications.
 This phase of the project doesn't have any functionality.
 It just shows a rough idea of what the web application would look like.

    This phase has 5 criterions and each of them contains specific functionality that will help us to reach the end goal for our site.
 The first criteria's HTML and CSS are satisfied in this page.
-When we goto the index page, our application opens up with user accounts.
+When we goto the welcome.html page, our application opens up with user accounts.
 There is a sign in and sign up option that allows users to sign up if they're not already members and sign in option allows them to login to their pre-existing accounts.